 1. Income.
 Section 1041.5(c)(2)(ii)(A) requires a lender to obtain a reliable record (or records) of an income payment (or payments) directly to the consumer covering sufficient history to support the lender's projection under § 1041.5(c)(1) if a reliable record (or records) of income payment (or payments) is reasonably available.
 Section 1041.5(c)(2)(ii)(A) also provides that if the lender elects to include as the consumer's net income for the relevant monthly period the income of another person to which the consumer has a reasonable expectation of access, the lender must obtain verification evidence of that income in the form of a reliable record (or records) demonstrating that the consumer has regular access to that income.
 Such verification evidence could consist of bank account statements indicating that the consumer has access to a joint bank account in which the other person's income is deposited, or that the other person regularly deposits income into the consumer's bank account (see comment 5(a)(5)-3 for further clarification).
 For purposes of verifying net income, a reliable transaction record includes a facially genuine original, photocopy, or image of a document produced by or on behalf of the payer of income, or an electronic or paper compilation of data included in such a document, stating the amount and date of the income paid to the consumer.
-A reliable transaction record also includes a facially genuine original, photocopy, or image of an electronic or paper record of depository account transactions, prepaid account transactions (including transactions on a general purpose reloadable prepaid card account, a payroll card account, or a government benefits card account) or money services business check-cashing transactions showing the amount and date of a consumer's receipt of income.
+A reliable transaction record also includes a facially genuine original, photocopy, or image of an electronic or paper record of depository account transactions, prepaid account transactions (including transactions on a general purpose reloadable prepaid card account, a payroll card account, or a government benefits card account) or money services business check cashing transactions showing the amount and date of a consumer's receipt of income.

 2. Sufficient history.
 Under § 1041.5(c)(2)(ii)(A), the lender must obtain a reliable record or records of the consumer's net income covering sufficient history to support the lender's projection under § 1041.5(c).
-For a covered short-term loan, sufficient history typically would consist of one biweekly pay cycle or one monthly pay cycle, depending on how frequently the consumer is paid.
-However, if there is inconsistency between the consumer's written statement regarding net income and the verification evidence which must be reconciled by the lender (see comment 5(c)(1)-1), then depending on the circumstances more than one pay cycle may be needed to constitute sufficient history.
-For a covered longer-term balloon-payment loan, sufficient history would generally consist of two biweekly pay cycles or two monthly pay cycles, depending on how frequently the consumer is paid.
-However, depending on the length of the loan, and the need to resolve inconsistency between the consumer's written statement regarding net income and the verification evidence, more than two pay cycles may be needed to constitute sufficient evidence, more than two pay cycles may be needed to constitute sufficient evidence, more than two pay cycles may be needed to constitute sufficient evidence, more than two pay cycles may be needed to constitute sufficient evidence, more than two pay cycles may be needed to constitute sufficient history.
+For a covered short-term loan, sufficient history typically would consist of one biweckly pay cycle or one monthly pay cycle, depending on how frequently the consumer is paid.
+However, if there is inconsistency between the consumer's written statement regarding net income and the verification evidence which must be reconciled by the lender (see comment 5(c)(1) - 1), then depending on the circumstances more than one pay cycle may be needed to constitute sufficient history.
+For a covered longer-term balloon payment loan, sufficient history would generally consist of two biweekly pay cycles or two monthly pay cycles, depending on how frequently the consumer is paid.
+However, depending on the length of the loan, and the need to resolve inconsistency between the consumer's written statement regarding net income and the verification evidence, more than two pay cycles may be needed to constitute sufficient pay between the consumer's written statement regarding net income and the verification evidence, more than two pay cycles may be needed to constitute sufficient history.